 Our Strategic Reference Groups (SRGs) assist Council's decision-making, through advice and feedback on a range of issues.
 They help shape our plans, policies and strategic outcomes, with informed consideration of needs across the Northern Beaches.
-The six SRGs cover the themes of:
+The six SRGs address these themes: